lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 }
 ```

-How cool?
-Sadly, when resizing your browser you will discover that this flexbox grid is not very responsive 😬.
-Good news: tomorrow you will discover **Bootstrap responsive grid**.
+Cool right 💥?
+Sadly, when resizing your browser you will discover that your flexbox grid is not very responsive 😬.
+Good news: tomorrow you will discover **Bootstrap responsive grids**.
 Be patient!